lewis-benson-401-d49/image-lamda/README.md

 - Feature two: Created a Lamda function with a trigger to create a JSON.

+#### Collaboration: I worked with Elias, Steven, and Seth to get out the primary lambda function written.

 #### Tests

 - How do you run tests?
-On the lambda function console, click the test button with a test.jpg in the bucket
+On the lambda function console, click the test button with a test.jpg in the bucket.

 # cloud-server